heyayushhere/heyayushhere/README.md

 ---

-👋 Hi, I'm Your Name, a computer science enthusiast and passionate developer.
-I love building web applications and exploring new technologies.
+👋 Hi, I'm Ayush Jha, a computer science enthusiast and passionate developer.
+I love building web applications, Android apps, and exploring new technologies.
 When I'm not coding, you can find me doing something else interesting or contributing to open-source projects.

-- 🔭 I’m currently working on **Your Current Project**
+- 🔭 I’m currently working on **Web Applications and Android Apps**
-- 🌱 I’m currently learning **New Technology/Framework**
+- 🌱 I’m currently learning **Flutter and Dart**
 - 👯 I’m looking to collaborate on **Open Source Projects**
-- 💬 Ask me about **Your Area of Expertise**
+- 💬 Ask me about **Python, Web Development, or Android App Development**
-- 📫 How to reach me: **Your Email Address**
+- 📫 How to reach me: **ayushjha602@gmail.com**
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **Share a Fun Fact About Yourself**
+- ⚡ Fun fact: **I can solve a Rubik's Cube in under a minute!**

 ---